 Chase Sapphire Preferred Transfer Partners

-The Chase Sapphire Preferred® doesn’t have as many transfer partners, but they are just as valuable in their own right.
+The Chase Sapphire Preferred® Card doesn’t have as many transfer partners, but they are just as valuable in their own right.

 - Aer Linus